JQFonseca/lightform-site/_pages/home.md

 ---
 layout: article
 permalink: /
-title: 'LighttForm: Embedding materials engineering in advanced light alloy manufacturing'
+title: 'LightForm: Embedding materials engineering in advanced manufacturing with light alloys'
 image:
   feature: lightform_logo.png
 ---

-**Embedding Materials Engineering in Manufacturing with Light Metals**

 _LightForm_ is a 5 year multidisciplinary project with £4.8m (£5.9 FEC) core support from the EPSRC programme grant scheme, led by Manchester University with partners at Cambridge and Imperial College, London.